Map-A-Droid/MAD/README.md

 **PogoDroid** is the MITM (Man in the middle) App for reading the data from the game and send it to your server.
 If you use the OCR method, you don’t need this app.

 ## Configuration
-Inside the `config` folder, duplicate the `config.ini.example` and rename it to `config.ini`.
+Inside the `configs` folder, duplicate the `config.ini.example` and rename it to `config.ini`.
 Then populate it with at least the database and websocket configurations.

 ### Mappings.json
 In order to map devices to areas, do the same with `mappings_example.json` and rename it to `mappings.json`